 Lorne Smith lives on the family farm that was purchased in 1917.
 His granddaughters are the fifth generation living on this property.
 Lorne is a lifelong member of Bethesda Lutheran Church in Unionville, a church begun in 1794 by one of his ancestors.
 Lorne has serve as the church Treasurer since 1977 with a five year break.
 He had a career in education and worked for the Ministry of Education in Ontario for 25 years.
 He has been the official Historian for the City of Markham since 1993.
 He is deeply involved with his community including Markham Fair, Markham Historical Society and the Pennsylvania German Folklore Society of Ontario.
 He also manages a 300 acre forest and is involved with the Ontario Woodlot Association.
 He has been married to his wife Carol since 1962 and together they have three children and six grandchildren.
 Lorne has been associated with TourMagination for 25 years and is an experienced tour leader.
 Upcoming tours with Lorne.

-Ervin R. Stutzman is Executive Director for Mennonite Church USA.
-Before taking on this role in January 2010, he served for nearly 12 years as Dean and Professor of Church Ministries at Eastern Mennonite Seminary, Harrisonburg, VA.
-He has also served the Mennonite Church in the roles of pastor, district overseer, missions administrator, conference moderator and, from 2001 to 2003, as moderator for Mennonite Church USA.
-Ervin was born a twin into an Amish home in Kalona, Iowa.
-After his father’s death a few years later, his mother moved the family to her home community near Hutchinson, Kan.
-Ervin married Bonita Haldeman of Manheim, PA.
-Together they served for five years with Rosedale Mennonite Missions in Cincinnati.
-The Stutzmans currently live in Harrisonburg, VA., and are members of Park View Mennonite Church, where Ervin regularly teaches a men’s Bible study.
-Ervin is a preacher, teacher and writer.
-His numerous Herald Press publications include Creating Communities of the Kingdom (co-authored with David Shenk), From Nonresistance to Justice, a book the traces a century-long trajectory of peacemaking in the Mennonite Church, Tobias of the Amish, a story of his father’s life and community, and Emma, A Widow Among the Amish, the story of his mother.
-His latest books are historical novels—Jacob’s Choice and Joseph’s Dilemma, both part of the Return to Northkill series about his early Amish ancestors in eastern Pennsylvania.
-Ervin and Bonita enjoy doing woodworking projects together.
-They have three adult children, Emma, Daniel and Benjamin, and four grandchildren.
-Upcoming tours with Ervin.
+Ervin and Bonita Stutzman have enjoyed travel to many countries in Europe, South America, Africa and Asia.
+Since 2010, Ervin has been the executive director for Mennonite Church USA.
+Before taking on that role in 2010, he served as Professor of Church Ministries and Seminary Dean at Eastern Mennonite University, Harrisonburg, VA.
+He has also served the Mennonite Church in the roles of pastor, district overseer, mission administrator, conference moderator and, from 2001 to 2003, as moderator for Mennonite Church USA.
+Bonita is an artist in mixed media and stained glass, as well as cloth.
+After serving many years as a hospital chaplain, she now serves as a spiritual director.
+Bonita and Ervin both have Masters degrees from Eastern Mennonite Seminary, and he has a Ph.D. from Temple University.
+Together, Bonita and Ervin like to speak of the “couple power” they experience when they manage to align their differing gifts in pursuit of the same goal.
+They are enthusiastic members of Park View Mennonite Church in Harrisonburg, Virginia.
+In his spare time, Ervin squeezes in some time for writing.
+His numerous Herald Press publications include From Nonresistance to Justice, a book that traces a 100-year trajectory of peacemaking in the Mennonite Church, Tobias of the Amish, a story of his father’s life and community, and Emma, A Widow Among the Amish, the story of his mother.
+His latest books are historical novels—Jacob’s Choice, Joseph’s Dilemma, and Christian’s Hope, a trilogy about the interaction between his early Amish ancestors and Native Americans in eastern Pennsylvania.
+Ervin and Bonita have three adult children and four grandchildren.
+Upcoming tours with Ervin and Bonita.